 We encourage and welcome guests and visitors at our general meetings.
 There is a $5.00 guest fee for non-members attending any meeting hosting an out-of-town speaker.

 All members are asked to show their membership card when arriving for Guild meetings.
 If you come to the meeting and do NOT have your card with you, a fee of 50 cents will be assessed.
-The “I forgot my card” money collected is donated to the library to purchase new books for the library.
+The “I forgot my card” money collected is donated to the Guild General Operating Fund.
 If you lose your membership card, a replacement can be purchased for $1.00.

 Wearing a name tag helps fellow members put a name to your face.
 Some wear simple printed paper tags, others have created more elaborate nametags or elaborate membership card holders.